 Two Days in Brussels

-If you are short on time and want to see all the unmissable sights in the Belgian capital, take a look at our itinerary planned to visit Brussels in a weekend.
+If you are short on time and want to see all the unmissable sights in the Belgian capital, take a look at our itinerary planned to visit Brussels over a weekend.

 Planning a quick visit to Brussels?
 Check out our two-day itinerary of Brussels packed with the best things to see and do in the city, so you make the most of your visit.
 The itinerary is planned for a weekend, arriving on Friday afternoon and leaving on Sunday evening.